 - Simple Partial Seizures.
-A person with a simple partial seizure (sometimes known as Jacksonian epilepsy) does not lose consciousness, but may experience confusion, jerking movements, tingling, or odd mental and emotional events.
-Such events may include deja vu, mild hallucinations, or extreme responses to smell and taste.
-After the seizure, the patient usually has temporary weakness in certain muscles.
+A person with a simple partial seizure (sometimes known as Jacksonian epilepsy) does not lose consciousness, but may experience confusion, jerking movements (convulsions), tingling, or odd mental and emotional events.
+Such events may include déjà vu, mild hallucinations, or extreme responses to smell and taste.
+After the seizure, there is usually temporary muscular weakness.
 These seizures typically last about 90 seconds.

 In some cases, simple or complex partial seizures evolve into what are known as secondarily generalized seizures.
 The progression may be so rapid that the initial partial seizure is not even noticed.

 Generalized seizures are caused by nerve cell disturbances that occur in more widespread areas of the brain than partial seizures.
-Therefore, they have a more serious effect on the patient.
+Therefore, they have more serious effects.
 They are further subcategorized as tonic-clonic (or grand mal), absence (petit mal), myoclonic, or atonic seizures.

-Absence (Petit Mal) Seizures.
-Absence or petit mal seizures are brief losses of consciousness that occur for 3 - 30 seconds.
+Absence (Petit Mal) Seizures: Absence or petit mal seizures are brief losses of consciousness that occur for 3 to 30 seconds.
 Physical activity and loss of attention may pause for only a moment.
 Such seizures may pass unnoticed by others.
 Young children may simply appear to be staring or walking distractedly.
 Petit mal may be confused with simple or complex partial seizures, or even with attention deficit hyperactivity disorder (ADHD).
-In petit mal, however, a person may experience attacks as often as 50 - 100 times a day.
+In petit mal, however, a person may experience attacks as often as 50 to 100 times a day.